Nyakuni992/sql_hospital_data_records_project/README.md

 - Supporting KPI-driven healthcare analytics

 ---
+## 📖Project Overview

+This project involves:

+1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.
+2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
+3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
+4. **Analytics & Reporting**: Developing SQL-driven reports and dashboards that transform data into clear, actionable insights.

+---
+## 🚀Project Requirements
+### Building the Data Warehouse (Data Engineering)

+#### Objective:
+Design and implement a modern data warehouse using SQL Server to consolidate hospital encounter data, enabling analytical reporting and data-driven decision-making.

+#### Specifications:
+- **Data Sources**: Ingest structured data provided as CSV files into a staging layer.
+- **Data Quality**: Perform data cleansing, validation, and transformation to resolve inconsistencies and ensure integrity.
+- **Data Integration**: Integrate source data into a unified dimensional data model (fact and dimension tables) optimized for analytical queries.
+-  **Scope**: Exclude encounters occurring after a recorded patient death date to maintain logical and clinical consistency across KPIs.
+- **Documentation**: Provide comprehensive data model documentation to support business stakeholders and analytics teams.

+---
 ## 🏙️Data Architecture

 The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers: